 Sardinia is the second-largest island in the Mediterranean, characterized by a jagged and rocky coastline, interspersed with marvelous beaches of very fine sand.
 The past fifty years have seen Sardinia become a hotspot for tourism, with the Costa Smeralda (Emerald Coast) in the northern area becoming a favorite retreat of Italian celebrities.
 There are numerous Bronze Age remains throughout the island, the best known being the Nuraghi – circular (sometimes conical) stone dwellings left by an otherwise unknown people.

 The Sardinian coast may be dedicated to tourism, but the interior still belongs to native Sardinians, who still hold onto their customs, food and unique language (Sardinian is a direct descendant of classical Latin, just as Italian is, and is considered a true language and not a dialect).
-A trip along the shore makes a fantastic getaway, but exploring away from the beaches will give the traveler a glimpse of real Sardinia.
+A trip along the shore makes a fantastic getaway, but exploring away from the beaches in Sardinia will give the traveler a glimpse of real Sardinia.

 The history of Sardinia is long and with mysterious beginnings.
 The first settlers were the enigmatic Nurag people, during the Bronze Age, known for their beehive live structures that can still be seen throughout the island.
 Not much is known about the Nurag, except that they did achieve a level of sophistication that included sea trade.
 Both the Nurag lands and the Greek colonies of Sardinia’s coast were annexed by Carthage in 537 BC: this started Sardinians’ habit to surrender coastal areas to enemies without putting up too much of a fight, in order to keep dominion onto the internal, mountain areas of the island.
 After the Punic Wars, Rome took over Sardinia and left their mark before invading Vandals and Byzantines attempted to rule the island.